cyrille-leclerc/my-shopping-cart/frontend/README.md

    * Transaction: count of completed purchase orders per hour (per hour or per any desired unit of time)
    * Average Purchase Order Value: average value of the completed purchase orders
    * Note that this is a "per-request" metric
-* Framework instrumentation with the instrumentation of a Guava cache on `com.mycompany.ecommerce.service.ProductServiceImpl`, implemented in `com.mycompany.ecommerce.OpenTelemetryUtils.observeGoogleGuavaCache`.
-   * Note that these are "per-interval" metrics.

 # Build